-Being part of an Italian immigrant family in Australia had its advantages.
-We eat a Mediterranean diet, with our own organic vegetable garden.
-My parents would get their meat from a local butcher, or buy a live lamb or pig to roast.
-(Sorry, vegans, but that’s just how it was then.)
-We went camping most weekends, not because the sprawled out suburbs were over-congested, but merely to enjoy the Australian outback and magnificent coastal beaches.
-I also witnessed the downside of belonging to an immigrant group and witnessed the struggle of two very different cultures trying to coexist.
-There were Aussie neighbors who welcomed us with loving arms, and others that did not.
+Growing up in an Italian immigrant family in Australia had its advantages.
+We ate a Mediterranean diet, sourced from our own organic vegetable garden.
+My parents bought meat from a local butcher, and on special occasions, they would buy a live lamb or pig to roast.
+(Sorry vegans, but that’s just how it was back then.)
+Most weekends, we went camping - not because the sprawled out suburbs were over-congested, but merely to enjoy the Australian Outback and magnificent coastal beaches.

-I didn’t know anything of cultural divides when I started school at the tender age of five.
-The first time I encountered the divide was with name-calling at school.
-Hearing a word directed at me coming from a down-turned mouth and cold, hostile eyes was frightening to say the least.
-I was very free and outgoing; I was a happy kid until I started to go to school.
-I was set apart from other students because I was from another country and from an immigrant family.
-I didn’t understand it, and thought that I was less worthy as a human being than anyone else at school.
-I didn’t understand racism; all I knew is that I was different in the eyes of others around me.
-The name-calling and ridicule continued for many years well into my young adulthood.
+As a child, I didn’t know anything about cultural divides, until I started school at the tender age of five, and someone called me a ‘name’.
+Hearing a derogatory word directed at me coming from a down-turned mouth and cold, hostile eyes was frightening to say the least.
+Up until then, I had been a very free and outgoing kid.
+Suddenly, I was set apart from other students because I was from an immigrant family.
+I didn’t understand it, and I thought I was less worthy as a human being than the other students were.
+What did I know about racism?
+All I knew was that I was different in the eyes of others around me.
+The name-calling (such as wog and dago) and ridicule continued for many years, well into my young adulthood.

-The point to my story is that I have lived with discrimination, even as a white person in a white land, and I’ve had to deal with taking care of my feelings of isolation and my state of emotional well-being all of my life.
-As I started to travel the globe, a broader vision awakened, and I observed all sorts of bias and discrimination from one border to the next.
-I felt their pain as well as my own, and now I’m starting to feel that same fear again as I did when I was a child.
-The feeling of disempowerment and the enormous empathy that one takes on can be overwhelming and debilitating.
+Why am I sharing all of this?
+I want you to know that I too have lived with discrimination, even as a white person in a white land, and I’ve had to deal with taking care of my feelings of isolation and my emotional state since my early years.
+And, as I traveled the globe a broader vision awakened.
+I observed all sorts of bias and discrimination from one border to the next.
+I felt the world’s pain as well as my own.

-Each and every day take 10 minutes to meditate, either morning or evening, and if you’re up to it, do both.
-The breathing that you do for meditation resets your nervous system, calming your mind and heart.
-It helps to maintain a healthy emotional distance from negative energy and will help with making clear-minded decisions.
+MEDITATE & BREATHE: Each and every day take 10 minutes to meditate, either morning or evening and if you’re up to it, do both.
+Breathing while you meditate can reset your nervous system, calming your mind and heart.

-Make plans with friends to enjoy evenings together, or afternoon tea or coffee and I suggest hitting the dance floor as much as possible, whether at a friend’s place or out and about.
+HAVE FUN: Make plans with friends to enjoy time together – anytime is fine, breakfast, lunch, afternoon tea or coffee, evenings … I suggest hitting the dance floor as much as possible, at a friend’s place or out and about.

-Create a therapeutic bath ritual: Shop for a relaxing bath salt.
-It should contain Epsom salts, sea salts and baking powder as a base, with aromatic essential oils.
-Some suggested for soothing essential oils: Lavender, Chamomile, Sandalwood, Myrrh, Eucalyptus, and Rose.
-Make the bath experience a ritual, collecting ingredients like various plant oils such as coconut oil, avocado oil or jojoba oil for moisturizing as you heal and relax.
+BATH RITUAL: First, shop for a relaxing bath salt.
+It should contain Epsom salts, sea salts, and baking powder as a base, with some therapeutic essential oils such as: lavender, chamomile, sandalwood, myrrh, eucalyptus, and rose.
+Make the bath experience a ritual, collecting ingredients like various plant oils such as coconut oil, avocado oil, or jojoba oil for moisturizing as you heal and relax.
 Make a date with this routine at least once a week, if not everyday.
-And, yes, it’s OK to take morning baths, in fact, it’s a great way to start the day!
+And, yes, it’s okay to take a morning baths, in fact, it’s a great way to start the day!

-Cooking: Even if you regard yourself as a killer cook, there is always more to learn, especially from other cultures.
-And if ever there was a time to celebrate other culture this is it.
-Protest through cooking and serving your friends foreign cuisine could be the most passive pro-active activity you can be involved with right now.
+NEW RECIPES: Even if you regard yourself as a killer cook, there is always more to learn, especially recipe from other cultures.
+And, if ever there was a time to celebrate other culture this is it.
+Protest prejudice by cooking and serving your friends some foreign cuisine.
+This is a great passive pro-active activity you can be involved with right now.

-Art projects: Create, create, create!!!
-Whether it’s a short film, a scrapbook, a fine line drawing or any DIY project, you will find that your personal expression will reveal your inner most truths and emotions.
-Your creative expression will unleash things that are longing to come out, releasing the stress of instability.
+CREATE: Whether it’s a short film, a scrapbook, a fine line drawing, or any DIY project, you will find that your personal expression can reveal your inner most truths and emotions.
+Your creative expression may unleash thoughts and feeling that are longing to come out, releasing the stress of instability.

-On the flip side, you can also get involved with local community groups that will help keep you up to date and involved in the ‘people’s movement’.
-Everything we do that works toward getting us back to a democratic society is in our hands, and as much as this may sound weighty and draining, getting involved will facilitate two things: your involvement, however small, will make you part of the solution and your voice will release pent-up anxiety and that feeling of helplessness.
+REACH OUT: Get involved with local community groups that will help keep you up to date and involved in the “people’s movement.”
+Everything we do that works toward getting us back to a democratic society is in our hands, and as much as this may sound weighty and draining, getting involved will facilitate two things: your involvement, however small, will make you part of the solution, and your voice will release pent-up anxiety and that feeling of helplessness.

-Now more than ever finding moments of peace and relaxation needs to become part of our everyday routines.
-However as concerned citizens mitigating the stress of this era will not be at the top of your to do lists.
-That’s why I recommend rituals and scheduling time for regeneration and rebooting your system, so that you can stand up and fight in a way that makes you proud.
+Now more than ever, finding moments of peace and relaxation need to become part of our everyday routines.
+However as active citizens mitigating the stress of this era, finding time for this may not be at the top of your to do list.
+That’s why I recommend having rituals and scheduling time for regeneration and rebooting your system, so that you will have the physical and mental energy needed to stand up and fight in a way that makes you proud.